cirosantilli/linux-cheat/desktop/README.md

 Example, in a file called `firefox`, put:

     [Desktop Entry]
         Type=Application
         Exec=firefox

 TODO who executable implements it? which DEs adopt it?

 #toolkits

-Although there is a X11 c interface, consider using higher level, more portable and more convenient interfaces such as:
+Although there is a X11 C interface, consider using higher level, more portable and more convenient interfaces such as:

 ##Qt